Sushi Namba Hibiya (鮨 なんば 日比谷)

 ❓ My Rating: ⭐⭐⭐⭐ 4.95

 📱 Booking: 🟥 The restaurant is no longer open for general reservations but cancellations are released on Omakase.
 There are two starts at lunch: 12pm and 1pm.
-The 1pm start is in a side room, the "hanare", and for the first hour it's less of an overall experience with the uncooked tsumami and neta all prepared at the main counter.
-But Namba-san moves to the hanare for the second hour and serves all the nigiri and the course is identical to the course served at the main counter.
-As I mentioned, there's been less conversation from Namba-san on more recent visits so I don't think your missing out.
-In fact (if you can speak Japanese) it would be easier to converse with chef in the hanare because it only seats four, as opposed to the long, straight, main counter which seats nine.
-You also have more freedom to converse openly during the first hour with any dining partner (Namba-san doesn't like hearing people talk about other sushi restaurants).
+The 1pm start is in a side room, the "hanare" (not to be confused with the "hanare" course and not to be confused with Sushi Namba Yotsuya).
+In the hanare you don't see Namba-san for the first hour with the uncooked tsumami and neta all prepared at the main counter.
+For the second hour Namba-san moves into the side room and serves all the nigiri.
+So you do get less time seeing Namba-san but with only four seats, as opposed to the long, straight, main counter which seats nine, for the second hour you get more attention than you do at the main counter.
+The hanare also gives you more freedom to converse openly with any dining partner (Namba-san doesn't like hearing people talk about other sushi restaurants).
 The TableAll page states "Nanba omakase course at main counter by Nanba san" but I guarantee you the 1pm start will be in the side room.
-Either way, I would not turn down a seat in the side room.
+Either way, the course is exactly the same and I would not turn down a seat in the side room.
+The "hanare" course is a separate beast.
+This is a late nigiri-only course served by Namba-san and, despite the name, it might be served at the main counter.
+Hanare seats for the same day or next day seem to drop some time after midnight on Omakase.
+Can be confusing, but worth taking your time to understand everything so you know exactly what you're booking.

 📍 Location: 3F Tokyo Midtown Hibiya